Sarbananda Sonowal: Arts & culture

 The annual Guwahati International Film Festival was started during his tenure.
 It is organised by the State Government-owned Jyoti Chitraban (Film Studio) Society in association with the Dr. Bhupen Hazarika Regional Government Film and Television Institute.
-The first edition was held in Oct 2018.
-The second, in Oct-Nov 2019.
+The first edition was held in October 2018, the second in October-November 2019.
 The 3rd edition has been postponed owing to the present COVID-19 pandemic to early 2021.

 Role removing the IMDT Act

 Faced with the problem of massive migration from Bangladesh into Assam, the government tried to put up legislation in place to detect and deport foreign nationals.
 Eventually, the Illegal Migrants (Determination by Tribunal) Act, 1983 (IMDT Act) came into being following the Assam Accord signed between the Government of India and the All Assam Students Union (AASU) to end the decade-long anti-foreigner agitation.

 The IMDT Act is an instrument passed by Indian Parliament to detect illegal immigrants (from Bangladesh) and expel them from Assam.
 While the IMDT Act operates only in Assam, the Foreigners Act (1946) applies to the rest of the country.
 It is applicable to those Bangladeshi nationals who settled in Assam on or after 25 March 1971.
 Under the Act, the onus of proving the citizenship of a suspected illegal alien rests on the complainant, often the police.
 On the other hand, according to the provisions of the Foreigners Act, the onus lies with the person suspected to be an alien.

 Sonowal took the issue of Bangladeshi infiltration to the Supreme Court.
 By its judgement dated 12 July 2005, the court struck down the Illegal Migrants (Determination by Tribunal) Act, 1983, as unconstitutional and termed Bangladeshi infiltration an "external aggression" and directed that "the Bangladesh nationals who have illegally crossed the border and have trespassed into Assam or are living in other parts of the country have no legal right of any kind to remain in India and they are liable to be deported."